puppetlabs/bolt/documentation/writing_plans.md

 Specify parameters to provide details about the failure.

-For example, if called with `run_plan('mymodule::myplan')`, this would return an error to the caller.
+For example, if called with `run_plan('mymodule::myplan')`, this would return an error to the caller:

 ```
 plan mymodule::myplan {